kriss3/dotNetPlaygound/README.md

 - Moved all projects to src for more clarity and cleanness of the solution.
 - Added package mapping.
 This solution has two sources, nuget and Azure Devops
 - Working on Functional C# - First, doing work on Map and Bind/BindFailure.
+- Working on Match function to extend Result type + examples of function chaining using Option<T>.